This is your brain on the internet

 Did you know that the average person will spend around five years and four months of their life on social media? www.entrepreneur.com

-Wow, that’s a lot of wasted time doing nothing of any real value!
+Wow, that’s a lot of wasted time doing a whole lot of nothing!

 Time well spent – It’s time for a change